Emmy-Nominated Tituss Burgess On Theater, Film And “The Preacher’s Wife”

 By: Marjorie Galas

 Netflix hosted a special Emmy FYC event honoring “Unbreakable Kimmy Schmidt” nominee Tituss Burgess on Saturday, August 12th, 2017 at Hollywood’s Sayer’s Club Celebrating.
-Humbled and honored by his third consecutive nomination in the category of Best Supporting Actor in a Comedy, Burgess engaged in a one-on-one discussion with actress Yvette Nicole Brown in the club’s altered space, adorned with massive fushia drapes and as many standing attendees as those lucky to grab seats in the dark leather couches covered with faux-fur throws.
+Humbled and honored by his third consecutive nomination in the category of Best Supporting Actor in a Comedy, Burgess engaged in a one-on-one discussion with actress Yvette Nicole Brown in a room altered specifically for the event.
+Massive fushia drapes adorned the walls, and standing attendees jealously glanced at those lucky to grab seats in the dark leather couches covered with faux-fur throws.